munificent/game-programming-patterns/book/prototype.markdown

 If you were to count all the bytes in a game that are code compared to the ones that are data, you'd see the fraction of data has been increasing steadily since the dawn of programming.
-Early games procedurally generated almost everything so they could fit on floppies and old game cartidges.
+Early games procedurally generated almost everything so they could fit on floppies and old game cartridges.
 In many games today, the code is just an "engine" that drives the game, which is defined entirely in data.

 That's great, but pushing piles of content into data files doesn't magically solve the organizational challenges of a large project.
 If anything, it makes it